 3) Select the Options tab and click the drop down menu next to media kind.
 Hit Audiobook and rubber-stamp Ok in the bottom right corner.
 As soon as this is executed, your files will be moved out of sight and filed away in the Audiobooks section.

 4) To double check, click the main media switch on your left hand side (encircled in red in the picture below) and select Audiobooks in the drop down menu.
 If everything panned out according to plan, your import is now officially an audiobook.
 It’s that simple!

-In my example, I would next secondary click the album cover to fill in all details of the book and equip it with a fitting cover image, but this comes down to personal preference and I would never misuse a tutorial to tell you to embellish your iTunes files (do it!).
+In my example, I would next right click the album cover to fill in all details of the book and equip it with a fitting cover image, but this comes down to personal preference and I would never misuse a tutorial to tell you to embellish your iTunes files (do it!).

 It goes without saying that this strategy works both ways and can be easily inverted in case you want an audiobook to appear in your music catalogue instead.